sjadams5331/MedNet-Enterprise-Lab/01-MedNet-ActiveDirectory/README.md

 - LDAPS connectivity confirmed from all Linux-based service VMs on port 636
 - GPOs applying correctly — verified via `gpresult /r` on workstations
 - Service accounts authenticating successfully from osTicket, Zabbix, and Wazuh
-- Drive mappings applying by department on domain-joined workstations
 - Audit events generating in Security event log and appearing in Wazuh

 ---